 See Pampa's website (www.pampametals.com) for further information in news releases and project fact sheets in relation to the Company's progress and results.
-As indicated in the previous section, Pampa's Block 4 project, and in particular the Buenavista Target, has become Pampa's number one priority and is slated for drill testing during the first half of 2023.
+As indicated in the previous section, Pampa's Buenavista (previously Block 4) project has become Pampa's number one priority and is currently subject to a maiden scout drill test expected to be completed by end Q2 2023.